knative/docs/code-samples/eventing/bookstore-sample-app/ML-sentiment-analysis/README.md

 NAMESPACE   NAME                     URL                                                       LATESTCREATED                  LATESTREADY                    READY   REASON default     sentiment-analysis-app   http://sentiment-analysis-app.default.svc.cluster.local   sentiment-analysis-app-00002   sentiment-analysis-app-00002   True
 ```

+Please note: if your URL ends with .svc.cluster.local, that means you can only access the function from within the cluster.
+You probably forget to configure the network or [start the tunnel](https://knative.dev/docs/getting-started/quickstart-install/#__tabbed_3_2) if you are using minikube.

 ### Step 7: Verify the Deployment
 After deployment, the `func` CLI provides a URL to access your function.
 You can verify the function's operation by sending a request with a sample review comment.